mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Unless the item allows a timer to be set, in which case the player can determine when, these items go off at the end of the players turn.

-### Your Turn
-On your turn, you can move a distance up to your speed and take either one major action or two minor actions.
-You decide whether to move first or take your action first.
-Your speed—sometimes called your walking speed—is noted on your character sheet.

-The most com⁠mon actions you can take are described in the "Actions in Combat".
-Many features and other abilitie⁠s provide additional options for your action.

-The “Movement and Position” section gives the rules for your move.

-You can forgo moving, taking an action, or doing anything at all on your turn.
-If you can’t decide what to do on your t⁠urn, consider taking the Dodge or Ready action, as described in “Actions in Combat”

 ### Movement and Position

-In combat, characters and NOC's are in constant motion, often using movement and position to gain the upper hand.
+In combat, characters and NPC's are in constant motion, often using movement and position to gain the upper hand.

 On your turn if you use a Dash you can use as much or as little of your speed as you like on your turn, following the rules here.